 Monitor an MKE cluster¶

-You can monitor the status of MKE using the web UI or the CLI.
-You
+You can monitor the health of your MKE cluster using the MKE web UI, the CLI,

 docker node ls